JthortCode/Plugin/README.md

 Plugin
 ======

 This is a Minecraft plugin for server owners who are running the Bukkit Mod.
 Provides a permissions system as well as RPG gaming experience.
+Designed to run independently from other Server plugins.